St Leonard Park Regeneration

 What We Are Doing

-We want to engage the local community about an exciting opportunity to reduce the risk of flooding locally, while also making wider positive changes to the park.
-The reopening of the historic Back Burn, which was culverted over 50 years ago, could restore a natural watercourse with potential to include a variety of other features.
-We also want to explore opportunities to create a new pathway system that will improve connections and support more walking and cycling; a more attractive planting structure with new spaces, areas for growing and increased wildlife; and areas for active use such as outdoor gyms or improved play opportunities.
+We are engaging with the local community about an exciting opportunity to reduce the risk of flooding locally, while also making wider positive changes to the park.
+The reopening of the historic Back Burn, which was culverted over 50 years ago, could restore a natural watercourse through St Leonard's Park with potential to include a variety of other features.

 Why We Are Doing This